AP-047/rclass/README.md

 - **Helen Dawit Weldemichael** (M.Sc.
 Digital Engineering)
 - **Ajay Patil** (M.Sc.
 Digital Engineering)

 **Team Approach:** Each member independently developed the rational function classifier using different frameworks (SageMath, SciPy, Gurobi), and the best-performing implementation was selected.
-This one is the best best performing model (Framework: Gurobi), which gave the highest accuracy.
+The implementation in this repository — developed by me using Gurobi — achieved the highest accuracy.

 ### Performance
 Highest accuracy was achieved at the following Configurations: